Normalized Matching Transformer: Method

-We also incorporate the hyperspherical loss as an auxiliary layer loss on every matching transformer layer.
-In our approach, the loss is weighted using a parameter $p=0.3$ that increases linearly with the layer depth .
+We also incorporate the hyperspherical loss as an auxiliary layer loss on every Transformer layer.
+The loss is weighted by a factor that decreases linearly with layer depth: layer $k$ receives weight $(L - k + 1) \cdot p$, where $p = 0.3$ is the step size.
+For $L=4$ layers this yields weights $1.2, 0.9, 0.6, 0.3$ from the first to the last layer, applying stronger regularization to shallower layers where features are less refined.
 Then the loss is

-where $p$ is the weighted hyperparameter and $\mathcal{L}_{\mathbf{HS}}^{(k)}$ is the layer wise hyperspherical loss.
-This progressive weighting ensures that deeper layers, which contribute more critically to the final feature representations, receive a stronger regularization.
+where $\mathcal{L}_{\mathbf{HS}}^{(k)}$ is the layer-wise hyperspherical loss at layer $k$.
 We then average over the two decoders to obtain a single layer-wise loss and add that to the overall hyperspherical loss computed from the final decoder outputs.
 Consequently, this strategy encourages a more uniform distribution of keypoint features on the hypersphere across all layers, ultimately leading to enhanced feature distinctiveness and improved matching performance.

 Our overall loss sums up the InfoNCE and hyperspherical loss without any weighting.

 An illustration of the loss construction is given in Figures~\ref{fig:losses-pipeline} and~\ref{fig:losses-geometry}.